 Arlo’s Austin– On the Cheer Up Charlies patio.
 An all vegan trailer with the best Bac’n Cheeze Burger in town or maybe the world.
 They have more locations at the Spider House and The Grackle.
 My review

 Jugo Fresh Juice 603 Brazos bar with some vegetable dishes like spring rolls, roasted cauliflower and olives, or quinoa, sweet potato and cashew or tomatillo, black bean and brown rice.
+Second location on North Lamar.

 The Jackalope– 6th street bar.
 Portobello Pesto Sandwich is vegan.
 Even the pesto!
 Open til 2am